juliamansurc/handbook/README.md

 2. How to navigate the cafeteria
 3. How to look for housing in DC
 4. What to wear
-5. Useful terms + how DECDI is divided
-6. What to do in DC
+5. What to do in DC

 We hope it is helpful!